XuHo-IT/LanguageDetector_AI/README.md

 # LanguageDetector-AI 🧠🌐

 A lightweight AI-powered language detection web app powered by .NET 9 and [Ollama](https://ollama.com), utilizing the `gemma3` model for natural language processing.
+This AI will have you in term of learning english

 ---